 The first set of results measure the quality of learning as a function of agent-time steps.
 This measurement shows the algorithmic penalty, if any, of the parallel approach.
 The algorithmic penalty is the reduction in learning quality due to the fact that agents operating in parallel have less information available to them, after a given number of agent-time steps, than a single agent.
 The single agent will have complete information about all actions, rewards, and state transitions, while the parallel agent must wait until a sharing point to gain any information from the experiences of the other agents.

 The first graph, Figure 11, shows results by agent-time step for varying numbers of parallel agents and compares them to a single agent.
 In these runs, there was no differentiation of parallel agents after sharing.
 The jump in quality as agents shared information is clearly visible in the graph, but only the smaller agent groups, up to 256 parallel agents, could exceed the single agent learning quality after 262,144 agent-time steps.
+The 4,096 agent group, did have an anomalous drop in learning quality at its second sharing point at 262,144 total agent-time steps.
+The cause for this was not investigated and the learning quality quickly recovers when the number of time steps per agent increases, as can be seen in Figure 12.